yaxu/unravelling/startingpoints.md

-I didn't make feedback.pl until after the changing grammars symposium, but Ade was doing a range of live coding experiments, and I found a reference to us wanting to write perl scripts live to make people dance tracing back to before we started being Slub..
+I didn't make feedback.pl until after the changing grammars symposium, but Ade was doing a range of live coding experiments, and I found a reference to us wanting to write perl scripts live to make people dance tracing back to before we started being Slub (https://twitter.com/FakeDaveGreen/status/611790345186209792)..
 So it seems there was "something in the air", but what was it?
 Did the Joker release some technological deterministic gas into our aircon systems?